drewbarontini/documents/git-github-conventions.md

 - Use the imperative (`Fix`, not `Fixes` or `Fixed`)
 - **DO NOT** end the line with a period
 - Limit to 50 characters
+- Treat it as you would a subject line in an email
+- If it accurately describes the commit, leave it at that
+- Try and start the Subject with action words (`Add`, `Update`, `Remove`, `Fix`, etc.)

 ```
 Fix the spacing on the sign-in form
 ```

-Treat it as you would a subject line in an email.
-If it accurately describes the commit, leave it at that.
-If not, use a description, as discussed in the next section.

 #### Description